BreckEmert/BreckEmert.github.io/about.markdown

 Spring 2023: Relocated back to Kansas to start at the University of Kansas to complete prerequisite classes for my master's.
 Had a great time with the AI club there and finally was able to get some mentorship in AI.

-Fall 2023: Began master's program at the University of Kansas Medical Center, dedicating myself intensely to neuroscience and machine learning research.
+Fall 2023: Began master's program at the University of Kansas Medical Center, dedicating myself to neuroscience and machine learning research.

 November 2024: Secured a position as an advanced Research Analyst at the Wisconsin Department of Corrections, where I'm happy to be learning a lot about data science and machine learning.